durbank/durbank.github.io/cv/resume-geo.md

 - Developed an automated probabilistic computer vision method to reconstruct spatially-distributed polar precipitation time series from radar imagery, increasing available data by a factor of 300
 <!-- - Developed and deployed QA/QC subroutines to automatically identify potential data issues -->
 - Effectively utilized code parallelization and high-performance computing to scalably deploy method to large datasets (100's of gigabytes)
-- Applied machine learning and Bayesian inference to predict glacier melt in response to climate change, leading to improved understanding of alpine hydrology and sea level rise
+- Applied machine learning and Bayesian inference to predict glacier melt in response to climate change, leading to improved understanding of its impact on sea level
 - Directed three interdisciplinary science teams with diverse expertise across 4 organizations, resulting in 7 publications and the 2021 Excellence in Research Award from the University of Utah

 `Jan 2016–July 2022`